2-Selmer Parity for Hyperelliptic Curves in Quadratic Extensions: Two torsion in the Jacobian of a hyperelliptic curve

-Now let $\Delta_{f}$ be the discriminant of $f$.
+Now let $\Delta_{f}$ be the discriminant of $f(x)$.
 It is a square in $K$ if and only if the Galois group of $f(x)$ is a subgroup of the alternating group $A_{n}$ where $n=\deg f$.
-As a corollary of \Cref{two torsion}, we observe that if $K(J[2])/K$ is cyclic then whether or not the discriminant of $f$ is a square in $K$ may be detected from the rational $2$-torsion in $J$ as follows.
+As a corollary of \Cref{two torsion} we observe that, if $K(J[2])/K$ is cyclic, then whether or not the discriminant of $f(x)$ is a square in $K$ can essentially be detected from the rational $2$-torsion in $J$.
+In the statement, we continue to impose \Cref{convention_hyp_factor}.

 \begin{cor} Suppose $K\left(J[2]\right)/K$ is cyclic.
-Then $\Delta_{f}$ is a square in $K$ if and only if one of the following holds
+Then $\Delta_{f}$ is a square in $K$ if and only if one of the following holds: